TanStack/query/docs/src/pages/docs/quick-start.md

 import { useQuery, useMutation, useQueryClient, QueryCache, QueryClient, QueryClientProvider } from 'react-query' import { getTodos, postTodo } from '../my-api'

+// Create a cache
+const cache = new QueryCache()
+// Creat a client
-const cache = new QueryCache() const client = new QueryClient({ cache })
+const client = new QueryClient({ cache })

 function App() {
   return (
+    // Provide the client to your App
     <QueryClientProvider client={client}>
       <Todos />
     </QueryClientProvider>